floalzaix/accounts/structure.md

     * [ ] To be able to add an account from an Excel container
+    * [ ] Being able to add an account but without categories => a box to tick and then the number of categories wanted
+    * [ ] To have a field where give a date and it gives back the balance of the account at this date
+    * [ ] Estimation system to predict the balance of the account and the expenses per month
     * [ ] To access directly data of an account through an API
     * [ ] To incorporate AI to help speed things up
     * [ ] An admin acces to manage the users
-    * [ ] Mapping of errors with diplaying on the page => modif de la page err404 en error puis param : nbr
+    * [ ] Mapping of errors with diplaying on the page => modif de la page err404 en error puis param : nbr and also handling when not given an id_account or login so it redirects to the page handling it.
     * [ ] Forgotten password
     * [ ] A display with arrows for the categories
     * [ ] Optimisation and cleaning of the category system => the category class and DAO
+    * [ ] A setting *page* to select the theme and others parametable stuff

 ---